Find answers to our most frequently asked questions below. If you can’t find the answer to what your looking for, feel free to contact us!

 WHO ARE ABILITY SDA?

-Ability SDA are an approved NDIS provider specialising in specialist disability accommodation.
-The directors of Ability SDA have extensive experience in the aged care, retirement and more recently the disability sectors.
+Ability SDA are an approved NDIS provider specialising in Specialist Disability Accommodation.
+The directors of Ability SDA have extensive experience in finance, property, tenancy management, aged care, retirement and the disability sector.

 WHAT IS SDA?

 One of the supports that may be funded for some participants who have an extreme functional impairment or very high support needs is Specialist Disability Accommodation (SDA).
 SDA refers to accommodation for people who require specialist housing solutions, including assisting with the delivery of supports that cater for their extreme functional impairment or very high support needs.
 From 1 July 2016, eligible participants will have SDA funding included in their plan enabling them to source the SDA they require and choose from the market.

 SDA funding is for the dwelling itself, and is not intended to cover support costs (such as Supported Independent Living), which are assessed and funded separately by the NDIS.
 For further information refer to: https://www.ndis.gov.au/participants/home-and-living/specialist-disability-accommodation-explained